 As I meditated on this, and from my own experience, I have learned that my giving thanks is not necessarily for the situation I am in.
 I am not being thankful for pain and unpleasantness of my circumstances.
 My expression of thanks is a declaration of my faith in God.
 It is my way of saying to the Lord, “I trust You.”
 The more thankful I am FOR and TO Him, the more He releases me of the burden and gives me peace to go through the process.
 Although I don’t fully understand or even like the situation I am in and the circumstances I am facing, when I give God thanks and praise a supernatural exchange takes place.
-He replaces my fear with faith, my pain with purpose.
+He replaces my fear with faith and my pain with purpose.
 The more I praise Him and offer unto Him the “sacrifice” of praise with a grateful heart, He gives supernatural strength.
 The sufficiency of His grace is manifested, and I am empowered to endure the process.

 Being thankful in every situation positions me in the very presence of God to receive supernatural ability to handle life’s challenging times.

-Whatever the circumstances today, my prayer is that you can give thanks to Him as a declaration of your faith in Him; your trust in His faithfulness.
+Whatever the circumstances you face today, my prayer is that you can give thanks to Him as a declaration of your faith in Him; your trust in His faithfulness.
 Give thanks to Him because He is right there in the situation with you, just as He was in the fiery furnace with the Hebrew boys (Daniel 3:24-27).

 ©2017 Queen Esther Phillips.
 Majestic Worldwide Ministries, Inc. All rights reserved.